pivotal/cf-onboarding/PREP_CHECKLIST.md

     - [Pair 1](https://www.pivotaltracker.com/n/projects/2125981)
     - [Pair 2](https://www.pivotaltracker.com/n/projects/2125982)
     - [Pair 3](https://www.pivotaltracker.com/n/projects/2089066)
 - [ ] Add all participants as members to each of the tracker projects.
+(A list of emails works here.)
 - [ ] Delete everything from the tracker projects.
 - [ ] Build the tracker back log csv
   - [ ] SF FACILITATORS: Run `./build oss` from the onboarding project, this will generate `onboarding-tracker.csv`